 “With you,” she said, “I have never had to become smaller to be loved.”

-That sentence landed in me like a verdict.
+That sentence struck me with the clean force of a verdict.

-Because I had once done exactly that to her.
-I had taken a good woman and made her feel like she needed polishing in order to be worthy of standing beside me.
+I had taken a good woman and made her feel as though she needed polishing in order to be worthy of standing beside me.
+I had mistaken gentleness for a lack of value.
+I had treated her ordinariness as a flaw instead of the rarest kind of richness.

-As the ceremony ended, I overheard two older guests behind me talking quietly.
+As the ceremony ended and people rose, embraced, laughed, and drifted toward the tables, I overheard two older guests behind me speaking softly.

 “Mark built that little house for her himself,” one said.
 “Board by board.”

-The other nodded.
-“And when Lily’s mother was sick, he drove her to every appointment before going to the site.
+“And when Lily’s mother was sick, he drove her to every appointment before heading to the site.
 Never complained once.”

 But Lily saw me.